Electric eel: General biology

-Electric eels have long, stout, eel-like bodies, being somewhat cylindrical at the front but more flattened towards the tail end.
+Electric eels have long, stout bodies, being somewhat cylindrical at the front but more flattened towards the tail end.
 E. electricus can reach 2 m in length, and 20 kg in weight.
 The mouth is at the front of the snout, and opens upwards.
-They have smooth, thick, brown to black skin with a yellow or red underbelly and no scales.
+They have smooth, thick, brown-to-black skin with a yellow or red underbelly and no scales.
 The pectoral fins each possess eight tiny radial bones at the tip.

-They have over 100 precaudal vertebrae (excluding the tail), whereas other gymnotids have up to 51 of these; there can be as many as 300 vertebrae in total.
+They have over 100 precaudal vertebrae (excluding the tail), whereas other gymnotids have up to 51; in total, there can be as many as 300 vertebrae.

 There is no clear boundary between the tail fin and the anal fin, which extends much of the length of the body on the underside and has over 400 bony rays.
 Electric eels rely on the wave-like movements of their elongated anal fin to propel themselves through the water.

 Electric eels get most of their oxygen by breathing air using buccal pumping.
-This enables them to live in habitats with widely varying oxygen levels including streams, swamps, and pools.
+This enables them to live in habitats with widely varying oxygen levels, including streams, swamps, and pools.
 Uniquely among the gymnotids, the buccal cavity is lined with a frilled mucosa which has a rich blood supply, enabling gas exchange between the air and the blood.
 About every two minutes, the fish takes in air through the mouth, holds it in the buccal cavity, and expels it through the opercular openings at the sides of the head.
 Unlike in other air-breathing fish, the tiny gills of electric eels do not ventilate when taking in air.
 The majority of carbon dioxide produced is expelled through the skin.
 These fish can survive on land for some hours if their skin is wet enough.

 Electric eels have small eyes and poor vision.
 They are capable of hearing via a Weberian apparatus, which consists of tiny bones connecting the inner ear to the swim bladder.
-All of the vital organs are packed in near the front of the animal, taking up only 20% of space and sequestered from the electric organs.
+All of the vital organs are packed near the front of the animal, taking up only 20% of space and sequestered from the electric organs.